 When Lord Jesus taught about the sower in Luke 8, He describes the good soil as those that listen with a good and noble heart.
 In Acts 17 we see this principle in action.

 Here we see maturity and intelligence leading to growth.
-They never clung to the past or bound demons with superstitious fervor.
+The status quo was less important than the truth.

 Based on their actions, and our Lords words, we learn that “good and noble” suggests the following:

 - Listen without fear or superstition.
 Listening is not the same as believing.